Terms of Use

 To the maximum extent permitted by applicable law, In Good Company disclaims any duty of care or other obligation to any third-party recipient, counterparty, reviewer, or relying party.

-11. Suspension, Refusal, and Changes
+11. Modifications, Suspension, and Termination

-• your use poses security, fraud, misuse, legal, reputational, or operational risk;
+- your use poses security, fraud, misuse, legal, reputational, or operational risk;

-• a submission is false, misleading, malformed, abusive, infringing, unlawful, or technically harmful;
+- a submission is false, misleading, malformed, abusive, infringing, unlawful, or technically harmful;

-• you have breached these Terms;
+- you have breached these Terms;

-• a third-party dependency or provider has imposed a restriction; or
+- a third-party dependency or provider has imposed a restriction; or

-• continued operation is not commercially reasonable.
+- continued operation is not commercially reasonable.

 12. Intellectual Property

-The Service, including its software, workflows, interfaces, templates, receipts, verification logic, trademarks, logos, and documentation, is owned by In Good Company or its licensors and is protected by intellectual property laws.
+The Service, including its software, workflows, interfaces, templates, receipts, verification logic, trademarks, logos, and documentation, is owned by In Good Company or its licensors and is protected by applicable intellectual property laws.

 13. Disclaimer of Warranties